 13. Which activation function do we use for each layer?

 Ans.
-The activation function is only applied to hidden and output layers as the input layer do not have nodes or neurons.
+The activation function is only applied to hidden and output layers, as the input layer does not have nodes or neurons.
 We need the outcome in terms of class predicted (1 or 0) on the output layer, so we use sigmoid for binary classification and softmax for multi-classification.
-For the hidden layer, we do not need the answer in 1 or 0, so use the Rectified linear unit (or ReLU).
+We do not need the answer in 1 or 0 for the hidden layer, so use the Rectified linear unit (or ReLU).

 14. Why can we not use sigmoid or tanh to activate the hidden layer of the neural network?

 The reason for not using Sigmoid or tanh for hidden layers is that these are susceptible to the vanishing gradient problem.
 By applying to the hidden layers, the gradients get saturated.
-During the backpropagation process, the error will reduce further (because of the chain rule), and the weights would not get updated, which will lead to no learning, and eventually, the model would not predict.
+During the backpropagation process, the error will reduce further (because of the chain rule), and the weights will not get updated, leading to no learning, and eventually, the model will not predict.

 15. What is the difference between ReLU and LeakyReLU functions?